abalabokhin/Bg2Dorn/README.txt

 Please leave feedback if you played this mod.
 Feedback can be directed at beamdog forums for bg games to username "trinit".
 You can also leave feedback to the topic for this mod- https://forums.beamdog.com/discussion/47294/mod-dorn-romance-expansion-for-bgii-ee-v2

 Thank you for reading!

+2.3- modified/updated dornj.d file to correct issues with internal labeling that prevented installation of the mod. it seemed to affect people with large amount of mods installed, real culprit was not found atm

 2.2- updated setup-dorn.exe to weidu v240.00